phimage/XcodeProjKit/README.md

 Plist files could be in binary, xml or open step format.
 All could be parsed natively using `PropertyListSerialization`.

-:warning: But you cannot write into open step format.
+:warning: But you cannot be written back into open step format.

 This project aim to
 - check xcode project file.
 Error could occurs after merging file using git.